Vivaldi: Bassoon Concerto in E Minor [Klaudia Abramczuk]

 The concerto, like most of Vivaldi’s concertos, follows the traditional fast-slow-fast three-movement structure of the Italian Baroque concerto.

-I. Allegro poco
+I. Allegro Poco

 The first movement begins with a lively, rhythmic theme played by the orchestra.
 The solo bassoon enters with the same theme, demonstrating the virtuosity of the performer with rapid passages and arpeggios.
 The interplay between the soloist and the orchestra is a characteristic feature of the concerto, with the bassoon often mimicking or responding to the strings.